MarcelFrank/StockPyrate/README.md

 ```
 # Define your stock names to parse as a list of strings.
 Done!

-custom_filter["stocks_whitelist"] = ["intel"]
+custom_filter["whitelist_stocks"]  = ["intel", "qualcomm"]
+custom_filter["whitelist_sectors"] = ["semiconductors", "gaming"]

 ```

-## Demo and Setup
+## Setup
-Take a look into the /demo folder to watch StockPyrate.py crawling and parsing "Intel" (or start animated GIF [here](demo/demo.gif)) and the corresponding exported XLSX file.
 Apart from module requirements you initially need to set up your individual cookie - and you are ready to go ([cf. setup.md](setup/setup.md)).

 ## Feature List

 **Crawling and Parsing**
 - Whitelist filter for stock symbols
+- Whitelist filter for sectors
 - Blacklist filter for stock symbols
 - Whitelist filter for stock indices
 - Blacklist filter for stock indices
 - Timer in seconds for average crawling delay
+- Estimated time needed to for crawling
 - Status messages steadily commenting on what is going on
 - Error handling primarily to avoid stalling ("in case of misunderstanding, read on!")
 - Automated user-friendly file naming convention for xls export
 - Custom filename and folder for xlsx concatenation procedure
-- Predefined list of stocks
+- Predefined list of stocks now with more than 600 stocks with sector information
 - Once started, crawl, parse, analyze and export in one shot
-- Nice loops in range of your decent purposes

 **Financial Data Analysis and Visualization**
 - Current stock price
+- Sector information
 - Historical stock prices
 - Current dividend
 - Current dividend yield